MLNdlovu/VOICE-ASSISSTANT-CALENDAR/README.md

 ## Target Market
 - Students and educators needing efficient, hands-free scheduling.
 - Professionals and organizations seeking accessible, AI-powered calendar tools.
+- **People with disabilities, blind and visually impaired users who need voice-first, accessible scheduling.**
 - Users with accessibility needs who prefer or require voice interfaces.
 - Tech-savvy individuals interested in AI and productivity automation.

+## Target audience
+This project is designed for people with disabilities, with a focus on blind and visually impaired users who benefit from voice-first calendar interaction and accessible UX.

+## Accessibility goals
+- Voice-driven calendar management (create, read, update, delete events by speech)
+- Audio feedback and confirmations for all actions
+- Screen-reader friendly text output and semantic structure
+- High-contrast and scalable UI options (for low-vision users)
+- Keyboard-only navigation and clear focus indicators

 ## Quick Start
 1. **Clone the repository**